larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 4.1 Virus queries

 Go to the menu **File → Import → Network → Public Databases**.
 In the import dialog, choose **STRING: protein query** as the **Data Source**.
 As of version 1.4 of the STRING app, 236 virus species are included in the species dropdown menu.
 Since most viruses are small (they have a median of 9 proteins in their genomes) it is reasonable to import **all proteins of this species** for a given virus, so select this checkbox underneath the species dropdown.
 For this example we will query all proteins of "Human papillomavirus type 16 (HPV 16)".
-Note that you can just type HPV 16 and select the species from the resulting shorter dropdown menu.
+Simply type HPV 16 and select the species from the resulting shorter dropdown menu.

 _How many virus proteins are encoded for by this virus?
 What node information is imported along with the names of the protiens?_

-### 4.2 Expand network with host proteins
+### 4.2 Expand with host interactors

 To retrieve interactions with host proteins, go to **Apps → STRING → Expand network**.
 In the resulting dialog, enter the number of desired host proteins, and select the host species from **Type of interactors to expand network by**.
 All host species for which we have interactions with the currently imported virus genes, will be shown in the dropdown menu.
 The **selectivity of interactors** can also be specified -- we recommend a default value of 0.5, but you can move the slider towards 0 to decrease the number of network-sepcific interactors or towards 1 to increase it.
 In this example, we will import 50 human proteins, and keep the default selectivity.